Illinois GFOA Jobline

 •Supervises staff in the Finance Department.

 •Advises Mayor and Elected Officials regarding fiscal and budgeting policies;

-•Consults with and guides Department Heads on fiscal and budgeting matters and related polices, ordinances and laws;
+•Consults with Department Heads on budgeting matters and related polices, and ordinances;

 •Prepares annual budget, appropriation ordinance, tax levy ordinances and other related fiscal ordinances;